Official e-newsletters from every member of Congress. In one place. In real time.

 Starting in 2009, as a graduate student at the NYU Wilf family department of politics, I set up a small database to capture and house every official e-newsletter sent by sitting members of the U.S. House and Senate.
 For a detailed description of the ins and outs of the project, please see this from The Legislative Scholar.

-These communications are crafted and sent by nearly every member of Congress, yet until 2009 there was no comprehensive set to use in research.
+These communications are sent by nearly every member of Congress, yet until 2009 there was no comprehensive set to use in research.
 This database is updated in real time, as members of Congress send constituent messages, and provides researchers with a systematic set of texts to examine the strategic choices that legislators and their staff make in crafting the content.
-Today, there are nearly 90,000 unique e-newsletters.
+Today, there are 142,700 unique e-newsletters.

-If you are a researcher interested in these data please see the full dataset tab and explore away!
-If you want to use this data for publication purposes, let me know!
-I’ll happily host shorter write ups of your findings on the blog section of the website.
-If you ever have questions along the way, please feel free to email me at firstname.lastname@example.org.
-While I’m not quite as prolific as other political actors on Twitter, you can also check out @dcinbox to see where this research is headed.
+If you are a researcher interested in these data please use what you like here.
+A static set of downloads of the data are available month by month here.
+If you ever have questions along the way, please feel free to email me at email@example.com.
+You can also check out @dcinbox on Twitter to see where this research is headed.

 To date, these data have been used to explore: